noorvir/R-D/README.md

 - Start with pixel-wise cross-entropy
 - Try Dice-loss (balances out classes and small object but might lead to unstable gradients)
+- Triplet loss for dense correspondence

 # Outline

 *SceneFlow Dataset for ThingNet*

 - Contruct HDF5 dataset from tarfiles
+    - construct image pairs for use at training (rgb, depth, material_image, object_image)
+    - maybe down sample images (540, 960) -> (360, 640) or even (270, 480)

-    - draw matches and non-matches for each frame
+- At training time, draw matches and non-matches for each frame (randomly)

+*Consideraions*

+- Might want to start of with really low resolution image and move to high res later